Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 I won't go into all eight but let me focus on two: the oldest and the newest.

 The city's oldest bridge is the Pont de Pierre (Bridge of Stone).
-It was requested by Napoleon who, upon traveling to Bordeaux, had to endure the river crossing with his soldiers.
+It was requested by Napoleon who, upon traveling to Bordeaux, had to endure the river crossing in a rowboat with his soldiers.
 Irate and wet, he called for a bridge to be built here.

 According to popular lore, the 17 arches were built to correspond to the 17 letters in Napoleon's name.
 But no, say historians, 17 is "no more and no less than the number needed to ensure the bridge's stability in the face of the strong currents of the Garonne".